-Attribute Name Туре Description from [RFC 2866], [RFC 2869], [RFC 4372], and [RFC 5580] Request Class 25 This Attribute is available to be sent by the server to the client in an Access-Accept and MUST be sent unmodified by the client to the accounting server as part of the Accounting-Request packet if accounting is supported.
-The client MUST NOT interpret the attribute locally.
-MUST Acct-Status-Type 40 This attribute indicates whether this Accounting-Request marks the beginning of the user service (Start), the end (Stop), or is an interim report (Interim-Update).
-MUST Acct-Delay-Time 41 This attribute indicates how many seconds the client has been trying to send this record for.
-If needed Acct-Input-Octets 42 This attribute indicates how many octets have been received from the port over the course of this service being provided.
-MUST Acct-Output-Octets 43 This attribute indicates how many octets have been sent to the port in the course of delivering this service.
-MUST Acct-Session-Id 44 This attribute is a unique Accounting ID to make it easy to match start, interim and stop records in a log file.
-MUST Acct-Authentic 45 This attribute MAY be included in an Accounting-Request to indicate how the user was authenticated, whether by RADIUS, the NAS itself, or another remote authentication protocol.
-MAY Acct-Session-Time 46 This attribute indicates how many seconds the user has received service for.
-MUST Acct-Input-Packets 47 This attribute indicates how many packets have been received from the port over the course of this service being provided to a Framed User, and can only be present in Accounting-Request records where the Acct-Status-Type is set to Stop.
-MAY Acct-Output-Packets 48 This attribute indicates how many packets have been sent to the port in the course of delivering this service to a Framed User, and can only be present in Accounting-Request records where the Acct-Status-Type is set to Stop.
-MAY Acct-Terminate-Cause 49 This attribute indicates how the session was terminated.
-RFC2866 defines enumerated values, such as $1 = user$ request, $4 = idle$ time out, $5 = session$ time out, $10 = NAS$ request, etc. MUST Acct-Input-Gigawords 52 This attribute indicates how many times the Acct-Input-Octets counter has wrapped around 2^32 over the course of this service being provided.
-MUST Acct-Output-Gigawords 53 This attribute indicates how many times the Acct-Output-Octets counter has wrapped around 2^32 in the course of delivering this service.
-MUST Event-Timestamp 55 This attribute is included in an Accounting-Request packet to record the time that this event occurred on the NAS, in seconds since January 1, 1970 00:00 UTC.
-MUST Chargeable User Identity 89 This attribute is included in all Accounting-Requests in order to correlate Start, Interim and Stop records.
-MUST if received in Access-Accept Operator Name (RFC5580) 126 This attribute carries the operator namespace identifier and the operator name.
-MUST Location-Information ([RFC 5580] location reporting option) 127 Provides metadata about the location information, such as sighting time, time-to-live, location-determination method, etc. MUST Location-Data ([RFC 5580] location reporting option) 128 Location data in either the Civic Location or the Geospatial Location format MUST Basic-Location-Policy- Rules ([RFC 5580] location reporting option) 129 Policy rules control the distribution of location information.
-MUST only if received in Access-Accept message
+Attribute Name Attribute Name Type Description from [RFC 2866], [RFC 2869], [RFC 4372], and [RFC 5580] Request Acct-Session-Time 46 This attribute indicates how many seconds the user has received service for.
+MUST for accounting stop and interim Acct-Input-Packets 47 This attribute indicates how many packets have been received from the port over the course of this service being provided to a Framed User, and can only be present in Accounting-Request records where the Acct-Status-Type is set to Stop.
+MUST for accounting stop and interim Acct-Output-Packets 48 This attribute indicates how many packets have been sent to the port in the course of delivering this service to a Framed User, and can only be present in Accounting-Request records where the Acct-Status-Type is set to Stop.
+MUST for accounting stop and interim Acct-Terminate-Cause 49 This attribute indicates how the session was terminated.
+RFC2866 defines enumerated values, such as 1= user request, 4 = idle time out, 5 = session time out, 10 = NAS request, etc. MUST for accounting stop Acct-Input-Gigawords 52 This attribute indicates how many times the Acct-Input-Octets counter has wrapped around 2^32 over the course of this service being provided.
+MUST for accounting stop and interim Acct-Output-Gigawords 53 This attribute indicates how many times the Acct-Output-Octets counter has wrapped around 2^32 in the course of delivering this service.
+MUST for accounting stop and interim Event-Timestamp 55 This attribute is included in an Accounting-Request packet to record the time that this event occurred on the NAS, in seconds since January 1, 1970 00:00 UTC.
+MUST Chargeable-User - Identity (CUI) 89 This attribute is included in all Accounting-Requests:Start, Interim and Stop records.
+MUST if received in Access-Accept NAS-IPv6-Address 95 Indicates the identifying IPv6 Address of the NAS which is requesting authentication of the user.
+MUST if a IPv6 NAS Operator Name ([RFC 5580]) 126 This attribute carries the operator namespace identifier and the operator name.
+MUST on secure SSID.
+May on clear SSID.
+Location-Information ([RFC 5580] location reporting option) 127 Provides metadata about the location information, such as sighting time, time-to-live, location-determination method, etc. MUST on secure SSID.
+May on clear SSID.
+Location-Data ([RFC 5580] location reporting option) 128 Location data in either the Civic Location or the Geospatial Location format.
+MUST on secure SSID.
+May on clear SSID.
+Basic-Location-Policy- Rules ([RFC 5580] location reporting option) 129 Policy rules control the distribution of location information.
+MAY Extended-Location- Policy-Rules ([RFC 5580] location reporting option) 130 Contains a URI that indicates where the richer rule set can be found.
+MAY